jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 Category: LPIC1
 Tags: Linux Installation and Package Management, LPIC1, LPIC1-101-500
 Authors: Jadi
-Summary:
+Summary: Description: Candidates should be able to design a disk partitioning scheme for a Linux system.
 sortorder: 060

 _Weight: 2_

 Description: Candidates should be able to design a disk partitioning scheme for a Linux system.

-### Key Knowledge Areas
+## Key Knowledge Areas

-* Allocate filesystems and swap space to separate partitions or disks.
+* Allocate filesystems and swap space to separate partitions or disks
-* Tailor the design to the intended use of the system.
+* Tailor the design to the intended use of the system
-* Ensure the `/boot` partition conforms to the hardware architecture requirements for booting.
+* Ensure the `/boot` partition conforms to the hardware architecture requirements for booting
 * Knowledge of basic features of LVM